North Korean table tennis players arrive in South Korea

-North Korean table tennis players have arrived in South Korea for an international tournament amid an atmosphere of detente between the rivals.
+North Korean table tennis players arrived in South Korea on Sunday to compete in an international tournament amid an atmosphere of detente between the rivals.

-The North's 16 athletes arrived Sunday.
-They will participate in the World Tour Platinum Korea Open that begins in the central city of Daejeon on Tuesday and continues through July 22.
+The North's 16 athletes will participate in the World Tour Platinum Korea Open that begins in the central city of Daejeon on Tuesday and continues through July 22.

 Sports diplomacy has played a large part in facilitating dialogue between the rivals in recent months following a period of animosity over the North's development of nuclear weapons and missiles.